jon-harper/OmniBox/docs/assembly/psu_wiring.md

 <figure markdown>
   [![illustration][psu1]{width="480"}][psu1]
   <figcaption>1.
-Remove the red wire from the IEC socket's live (L) terminal.
-Note that this view is from the bottom up; the live (L) wire is the red wire on bottom.</figcaption>
+Remove the red wire from the IEC socket's line (L) terminal.
+Note that this view is from the bottom up; the line (L) wire is the red wire on bottom.</figcaption>
 </figure>

 <figure markdown>
   [![illustration][psu2]{width="480"}][psu2]
   <figcaption>2.
-Attach one end of the wire with two spade connectors to the socket's live (L) terminal.</figcaption>
+Attach the wire with two spade connectors to the socket's line (L) terminal.</figcaption>
 </figure>

 <figure markdown>
   [![illustration][psu3]{width="480"}][psu3]
   <figcaption>3.
-Run the wire through the PSU tray's wiring hole and attach it to either terminal on the power switch.</figcaption>
+Run the other end of the wire through the PSU tray's cutouts and attach it to a terminal on the power switch.</figcaption>
 </figure>

 <figure markdown>
   [![illustration][psu4]{width="480"}][psu4]
   <figcaption>4.
-Attach the spade connector on the remaining wire to the remaining free switch terminal.</figcaption>
+Attach the spade connector on the other crimped wire to the remaining power switch terminal.</figcaption>
 </figure>

 <figure markdown>
   [![illustration][psu5]{width="480"}][psu5]
   <figcaption>5.
-Run the wire back through the PSU tray's wiring hole and secure the fork terminal to the PSU's live (L) AC terminal.</figcaption>
+Run the wire back through the PSU tray's wiring hole and secure the fork connector to the PSU's line (L) AC terminal.</figcaption>
 </figure>

 <figure markdown>